linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 15.2: Valuing Target—Dealing with Operating Leases

-In 2010, Target reported  $5,252 million in pretax operating income on revenues of$ 67,390 million.
+In 2010, Target reported  \$5,252 million in pretax operating income on revenues of\$ 67,390 million.
 While its high growth days are behind it, there is some potential for growth, and we will attempt to value the firm using a two-stage FCFF model.

 The first step in this valuation is to recognize that the financial statement numbers for Target are skewed by the failure to consider lease commitments as debt.
 Using the annual report for 2010, we obtained the lease commitments for the next five years and beyond, which we discount at Target's pretax cost of debt of  $4.5\%$  (estimated based on its S&P bond rating of A) to convert the commitments to debt:

 <table><tr><td>Year</td><td>Commitment</td><td>Present Value @ 4.5\%</td></tr><tr><td>1</td><td>$190.00</td><td>$181.82</td></tr><tr><td>2</td><td>$189.00</td><td>$173.07</td></tr><tr><td>3</td><td>$187.00</td><td>$163.87</td></tr><tr><td>4</td><td>$147.00</td><td>$123.27</td></tr><tr><td>5</td><td>$141.00</td><td>$113.15</td></tr><tr><td>6-23</td><td>$172.22</td><td>$1,680.51</td></tr><tr><td>Debt value of leases =</td><td></td><td>2,435.68</td></tr></table> on the annual average commitment for years 1-5).
 We will adjust the stated debt and operating income to reflect the decision to treat lease commitments as debt:

-Note that Target reported a lump sum of  $3,100 million for commitments beyond year 5, which we have converted into annual commitments of$ 172.22 million a year for 18 years (a judgment call based
+Note that Target reported a lump sum of  \$3,100 million for commitments beyond year 5, which we have converted into annual commitments of\$ 172.22 million a year for 18 years (a judgment call based

 Adjusted operating income  $=$  Stated operating income + Current year's lease expense

 Depreciation on leased asset
-= $5,252 million + 200 million - (2,454/23) = $5,346 million
+= \$5,252 million + 200 million - (2,454/23) = \$5,346 million

 Adjusted debt  $=$  Stated debt + Debt value of leases

-$= \$  15,726 + \ $2,436 = \$ 18,162$  million
+$= \$  15,726 + \ $2,436 = \$ 18,162\$  million

 To estimate the expected growth rate, we estimate the return on capital and reinvestment rate for Target in 2010, again staying true to the decision to capitalize leases: